This is the subset of Pascal that we have learned so far in Programming I. I'll add more language elements gradually as we learn them in this class.

 String constants are delimited with single quotes, e.g. 'the

-.
+red apple'.
 To embed a

 single quote in a string, type it twice: 'she

-didn''t get your letter'
+didn''t get your letter'.

 A string may contain non-ASCII characters such as 'ř'.
 Such characters are represented using multiple bytes (char values) in the string.
 Taken together, these bytes define a single Unicode character.
 (Precisely, this happens using a character encoding such as UTF-8.
 Such encodings are beyond the scope of this course.)